Skip to Content

 Support and Community

 Since C++ has been around since the 80s, it has a larger community of developers and support information than Rust.
 As a result, there is a wealth of information and support services for C++.
-On the other hand, Rust developers have less access to support resources and community discussion, which means these developers have to solve many of their own problems.
+On the other hand, Rust developers have less access to support resources and community discussion, which means these developers have to solve many of their problems.
 As Rust matures, there will be a larger community and more support online, but for now, C++ has a significant support and community advantage over Rust.
+Rust programmers with a foundational knowledge of C tend to create more elegant and efficient solutions.

 Development Costs